-I would request to you to furnish valuable comments/ inputs to dircb2.tecdot@gov.in with copy to avinash.70@gov.in preferably by 15th January, 2024.
+I would request you to furnish valuable comments/ inputs to neetesh.kumar7@gov.in with copy to dircb2.tec-dot@gov.in avinash.70@gov.in preferably by 29th February, 2024.

 This issues with the approval of DDG (C&B), TEC, DoT.